Colonic Duplication Cyst with Gastric and Pancreatic Heterotopia: A Case Report

 Within the muscularis propria and serosa of the resected specimen are acinar lobules (star) and their corresponding ductules (arrowheads).
 The acini are atrophic with mild chronic inflammatory cell infiltration and fibrosis (arrows) noted in the intralobular and interlobular stroma.
 The ducts and ductules are dilated.
 These features are consistent with chronically inflamed ectopic pancreatic tissue.

-These tumors were completely excised and the specimens sent for histopathology.
-A peripancreatic closed suction drain was inserted in the lesser sac.
+These tumors were completely excised and a peripancreatic closed suction drain was inserted in the lesser sac.

 Histopathology of the cystic mass showed a structure containing a mucosa, submucosa, muscularis propria, and serosa.
 The mucosa was of gastric type with evidence of ulceration.
 Some acini and ducts compatible with pancreatic tissue were noted in the outer muscularis propria and serosa.
 Recent and old hemorrhagic material mixed with inflammatory infiltrate and granulation tissues were present within the lumen and in the cyst wall.